 Susan Kitchen’s Bio

 Susan’s passion for an active lifestyle, along with her education as a sport dietitian and experience as an athlete, makes her uniquely suited to help athletes find the same joy, confidence, and strength that sports bring her.
 Helping others find wellness through balanced nutrition, physical fitness, and a healthy lifestyle is central to Susan’s work.

-Today, Susan is an 8x Ironman finisher, 2x Kona finisher, 25+x 70.3 finisher, 30+x marathon finisher, 2x Boston Finisher, an expert on sports nutrition and endurance training, whose writing has appeared in IRONMAN.com, Triathlete Magazine, Outside Magazine, Runners World, USA Triathlon Magazine, and online Fuel Zone, and in the book she co-authored, The Power of Transformation: Reinventing Your Life.
+Today, Susan is an 8x Ironman finisher, 2x Kona finisher, 25+x 70.3 finisher, 30+x marathon finisher, 2x Boston Finisher, an expert on sports nutrition and endurance training, whose writing has appeared in IRONMAN.com, Triathlete Magazine, Outside Magazine, Runners World, USA Triathlon Magazine, Fortune, and online Fuel Zone, and in the book she co-authored, The Power of Transformation: Reinventing Your Life.
 As an author, athlete, speaker, sport dietitian, and coach, she inspires athletes worldwide.

+Susan Kitchen’s Bio